Calls for youth centre, better mental health and addiction services to support children and whanau

 Senior Sergeant Daniel Williams, Kaitaia area response manager, said police attended and located the child, and took them home.

-Williams advised a welfare check was conducted on the child's family, who were known to police.
+Williams advised a welfare check was conducted on the child's family, who were known to the police.

 "Enquiries established the family was struggling with managing the household, however, further enquiries showed that the children in the family's care were healthy," Williams said.